kavehtehrani/gnome-speech2text/README.md

 - 🌍 **Multi-language Support** (depending on Whisper model)
 - ⚙️ **Easy Configuration** through settings panel

-**Note: This extension is currently only working on X11.
-If there's interest in Wayland support, I can look into it.**

 ## Wayland Limitation: Inserting Preview Text

 **Note:** Due to technical limitations in GNOME Shell and the Wayland display server, the extension cannot programmatically "type" or insert the preview text into applications when running on Wayland.
 This is a security and sandboxing feature of Wayland, which does not allow extensions to simulate keyboard input for other apps.